-- 4.8 Subject to the provisions on confidential and exempt information and special urgency set out in the Council's Access to Information Procedure Rules, the Proper Officer shall at least five clear days prior to the date that the proposed decision is scheduled to be taken: - (a) forward a copy of the report by e-mail to the relevant Member and all other councillors; and - (b) make the report publicly available.
+- i) The date of the proposed decision; - ii) Whether a key decision is to be taken; - iii) Whether the report contains confidential or exempt information; - iv) A description of the issue to be decided; - v) Any consultations undertaken, the method of consultation and a summary of any representations received; - vi) The officer's recommendations and the reasons for them; - vii) Implications arising from the decision; and - viii) A list of background papers. - 4.6 Subject to the provisions on confidential and exempt information and special urgency set out in the Council's Access to Information Procedure Rules, the Proper Officer shall at least five clear days prior to the date that the proposed decision is scheduled to be taken: - i) forward a copy of the report by e-mail to the relevant Member and all other councillors; and - ii) make the report publicly available.

-4.9 Taking the Decision
+Taking the Decision

-- 4.10 The decision shall be taken by the Member on the scheduled date in the presence of the relevant officers (which shall always include a Democratic Services Officer). - 4.11 Prior to taking the decision, the Member will be required to disclose any personal and/or prejudicial interests in the matter under consideration.
+- 4.7 The decision shall be taken by the Member on the scheduled date in the presence of the relevant officers (which shall always include a Democratic Services Officer). - 4.8 Prior to taking the decision, the Member will be required to disclose any personal and/or prejudicial interests in the matter under consideration.

-4.12.
 How is the decision recorded?
-Record of Decision

-- 4.13 After a decision has been taken by the Member, the Democratic Services Officer will prepare a record, including details of: - (i) whether it was a key or non-key decision; - (ii) the title of the item: - (iii) the name of the decision-maker; - (iv) the date on which the decision was made; - (v) the date on which the decision will be implemented; - (vi) any declarations of interest; - (vii) the decision; - (viii) the reasons for the decision; - (ix) details of any alternative options considered and rejected by the Member when making the decision; - a record of any conflict of interest declared by any Executive member who is consulted by the Member making the decision which relates to that decision; - a note of any dispensation granted in respect of any declared conflict of interest; and - (xii) a list of the documents taken into account by the decision-maker, including the report of the relevant officer. - 4.14 The decision shall be published by the Democratic Services Officer in draft form electronically, and shall otherwise be available at the Civic Offices, within 24 hours of the decision being made.
+- 4.9 After a decision has been taken by the Member, the Democratic Services Officer will prepare a record, including details of: - iii) whether it was a key or non-key decision;

+iv) the title of the item;

+- v) the name of the decision-maker; - vi) the date on which the decision was made; - vii) the date on which the decision will be implemented; - viii) any declarations of interest; - ix) the decision; - x) the reasons for the decision; - xi) details of any alternative options considered and rejected by the Member when making the decision; - xii) a record of any conflict of interest declared by any Executive member who is consulted by the Member making the decision which relates to that decision;

+- xiii) a note of any dispensation granted in respect of any declared conflict of interest; and - xiv) a list of the documents taken into account by the decision-maker, including the report of the relevant officer. - 4.10 The decision shall be published by the Democratic Services Officer in draft form electronically, and shall otherwise be available at the Civic Offices, within 24 hours of the decision being made.
 All members of the Council shall receive electronic notification of such decision within the same timescale.
-This will enable Councillors to consider whether they wish to "call-in" the decision in accordance with Overview and Scrutiny Procedure Rules. - 4.15 The Proper Officer will maintain records of all decisions made, together with associated reports and background papers, in accordance with the Council's Access to Information Procedure Rules.
+This will enable Councillors to consider whether they wish to "call-in" the decision in accordance with Overview and Scrutiny Procedure Rules. - 4.11 The Proper Officer will maintain records of all decisions made, together with associated reports and background papers, in accordance with the Council's Access to Information Procedure Rules.